RafaelOfEldor/chat-app/README.md

 Any action a user can make that would affect what another user can see or do, happens live through the websocket.
-This includes things such as adding/removing friends, inviting/removing users from chat rooms, changing bio/username, sending messages etc.
+This includes things such as adding/removing friends, inviting/removing users from chat rooms, sending messages etc.

 Made to improve and display my MERN-stack skills.